 In the Welding Technology program, students start with the fundamentals, then move on to advanced pipe and plate welding to become technically skilled professionals.
 Working with the same materials found in the industry, students build the critical thinking, human relations and communications skills needed for a successful career.

-• 2 years in high school + 0.5 years at PTC

-ECIHSA Tuition While in High School \$7,063
+ECIHSA Tuition While in High School \$5,463

-Tuition After High School \$8,670
+Tuition After High School \$13,910

-TOTAL ECIHSA TUITION \$15,733
+TOTAL ECIHSA TUITION \$19,373

-Tuition without ECIHSA \$35,160
+Tuition without ECIHSA TOTAL COST SAVINGS \$35,160 \$15,787

-TOTAL COST SAVINGS \$19,427